North Wilkesboro Flashers (baseball)

-The North Wilkesboro Flashers were a minor league baseball team based in North Wilkesboro, North Carolina.
-From 1948 to 1950, the Flashers played exclusively as members of the Class D level Blue Ridge League, winning the 1949 league championship.
+The North Wilkesboro Flashers were a minor league baseball team based in North Wilkesboro, North Carolina, United States.
+From 1948 to 1950, the "Flashers" played exclusively as members of the Class D level Blue Ridge League, winning the 1949 league championship.
 North Wilkesboro hosted home minor league games at Memorial Park.
-The team nickname was in reference to their manager Harry Lohman, whose nickname was "Flash."
+The team nickname was in reference to team manager Harry Lohman, whose nickname was "Flash."